Leveraging Generative Models for Covert Messaging: Challenges and Tradeoffs for "Dead-Drop" Deployments: Background and Overview

+In the rest of the paper, we systematically discuss various challenges that arise when designing a system around a model-based steganographic scheme.
+These challenges are not just engineering problems.
+They require systematic thinking about how to design a system around the steganographic core and navigating the tradeoffs between system performance and security that emerge from various design choices.

+To help us discuss these challenges and evaluate proposed solutions, we implement a potential system called MBFTE (model-based format-transforming encryption).We stress that MBFTE is not presented as a concrete deployable system nor the only possible solution to covert messaging, but as a tool we use to discuss and analyze performance and security tradeoffs.
+We show the performance (capacity, encoding/decoding time, etc.) of our scheme in~\cref{sec:performance}.

-In this section, we provide a technical definition of model-based FTE, the core of our covert messaging system, and then detail a particular construction of an MBFTE scheme.
+Here, we provide a technical definition of model-based FTE, the core of our covert messaging system, and then detail a particular construction of an MBFTE scheme.
 First, let us establish some notation that will be used throughout the remainder of the paper.

 \paragraph{Notational preliminaries.} When $X,n$ are integers, we write $\langle X\rangle_n$ to denote the $n$-bit string that encodes $X$.
 When $a,b,c$ are integers, we write $\gceil{a}{b}{c}$ and $\gfloor{a}{b}{c}$ as shorthand for $(a\cdot2^{c})\:\%\:2^b$ and $\lfloor(a\:\%\:2^b)\cdot2^{-c}\rfloor$, respectively (we call them \emph{bounded bit shifts}).
 When~$X,Y$ are strings, we write $X \concat Y$ for their concatenation and $|X|, |Y|$ for their lengths.
 We write $X[i]$ for the $i$th symbol in $X$, $Y[-i]$ for the $i$th-to-last symbol in $Y$, and $X[:i]$ for the string consisting of the first $i$ symbols in $X$.